pikacic/poetry/README.md

 Optional, but it is highly recommended to supply this.
 More identifiers are listed at the [SPDX Open Source License Registry](https://www.spdx.org/licenses/).

+#### license_file

+The license file of the package. **Optional**

+By default, any file matching the glob pattern `LICENSE*` is picked up, but if a different name is needed, it can be specified with this field.

 #### authors